maximebochon/tips/windows.md

 &nbsp;

-Get the shortcut of an application pinned in the taskbar:
+Get the shortcut of an application pinned in the taskbar (Windows 7 and above):
-- type `WIN+R` and run `shell:User Pinned`
+- type `WIN+R` and run `shell:user pinned`
 - enter the `TaskBar` directory
 - it should contain shortcuts to these applications